yuripramos/graphql-react-auth/README.md

 npm run dev or yarn dev
 ```

-and last, run the client
+and last, run the client in a new tab

 ```js
 npm run client or yarn client